caiks/WBOT02/README.md

 Scanning also seems to allow us to track slow moving objects in real time.

 Higher *level models* also require less memory to encode *events* (of the order of the square root of the *substrate* *dimension*) and so we can have more *history* for the given computation limits.

+It seem reasonable to think that the *underlying dimension* of any *level* should be around 50 to 100 *variables*.
+The 25 *underlying* of *model* 90 at the second *level* is probably too few, but the 1600 *underlying* of *model* 61 at the first *level* is certainly too many.
+Also, the *substrate* itself should consist of computed *variables* in the case where the *values* are notionally continuous.
+In this way both *underlying* coverage and *model alignments* will be maximised.
+Note that this requires that `ZNMAX` be large enough that the set of selected *variables*, which have the highest *value* entropy within the *slice*, captures the best *alignments* available.

+The main objection to the use of higher *levels* would be that, as we can see from the [*underlying* path lengths](#underlying_path_lengths) of *model* 90, the *underlying* for the higher *level functional definition sets* are often near the root of the *underlying model*, so the *slices* of the *underlying model* at even the mode path length of 13 are rare.
+Perhaps the solution here will be to ensure that all *levels* are actively *modelled* simulataneously.
+The set of active *models* would include at least all *models* at the highest *level*, and all of the 'central' *underlyings* of every *overlying model*.
+By 'central' we mean the centre *underlying model* in the case of spatial lower *levels*, and the current *underlying model*, where the lower *level* is temporal.
+We can then act, search and filter to select the highest *likelihood events* for every *model* in this active set, thus acting upon the present state of the sensorium.
+Later, we can perhaps simulate at least the highest *level models* to maintain growth rates when the *models* become so large that interesting *events* are rare and even embodied actions are unforthcoming.

 It is hard to say how how much larger *model* 90 would need to be to attain animal-like or human-like vision.
 For example, *alignments* in facial features seem to be relatively weak and may require hints other than minimum entropy to enchance them.
 There is a huge number of possible configurations of hints, *substrates* and parameter-sets that we could select for further experiments.
 We will aim to use knowledge from neuro-physiology and computer vision to guide us in `WBOT03`.